corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 We hypothesized that lastfirst covers would exhibit less overlap than maxmin covers by virtue of their greater sensitivity to local density, and that they would outperform maxmin covers at risk prediction by reducing the sizes of cover sets in denser regions of the data (taking advantage of more homogeneous patient cohorts).

-Figure\nbs\ref{fig:cover-mimic} presents the sizes of the nerves of the covers and the two evaluation statistics as functions of the number of landmarks.
+Figure\nbs\ref{fig:cover-mimic} presents, for the analysis of the five MIMIC-III care units, the sizes of the nerves of the covers and the two evaluation statistics as functions of the number of landmarks.
 The numbers of 1- and of 2-simplices grew at most roughly quadratically and roughly cubically, respectively.
 This suggests that the densities of the simplicial complex models were at most roughly constant, regardless of the number of landmarks.
 Landmark covers grew fuzzier and generated more accurate predictions until the number of landmarks reached around 60, beyond which point most covers grew crisper while performance increased more slowly (and in one case decreased).
 This pattern held for covers with any fixed multiplicative extension.
 Naturally, these extensions produced fuzzier clusters, but they also reduced the overall accuracy of the predictive model.